jbpcasoy/buksu_idm_dms/README.md

 ## IMPORTANT

-- Do not delete 'uploads' folder, uploaded ims are redirected to this folder
+- Do not delete the 'uploads' folder, uploaded files are stored to this folder

 ## Coding Practices

-- all url routes must point to 'index.js', this ensures that we can always extend the urls without changing other files.
+- all URL routes must point to 'index.js', this ensures that we can always extend the URLs without changing other files.

 ## Color Palette: